10 Tips for Successful Employee Recruitment

 - Use professional association websites and magazines to advertise for professional staff.

 The key is to build your candidate pool before you need it.
-These ten practices will serve you well when recruiting employees.
+These seven practices will serve you well when recruiting employees.

 The authors of "The Human Capital Edge," Bruce N. Pfau and Ira T. Kay, are convinced that you should hire a person who has done this "exact job, in this exact industry, in this particular business climate, from a company with a very similar culture."

 Providing promotional and lateral opportunities for current employees positively boosts morale and makes your current staff members feel their talents, capabilities, and accomplishments are appreciated.
 Always post positions internally and let your employees know whether you are posting the position externally as well.
 Provide reasonable application due dates.

 Give potential candidates an interview.
 It's a chance for you to know them better.
 They learn more about the goals and needs of the organization.
 Sometimes, a good fit is found between your needs and theirs.